bgayman/FlipBook/README.md

 ### Recording a View

-Begin by creating an instance of `FlipBook` and setting the `assetType` desired.
-You'll next start the recording by calling `start`, passing in the view you wish to record, an optional progress closure that will be called when asset creation progress has been made, and a completion closure that will return either the asset when you're done.
+Begin by creating an instance of `FlipBook` and setting the `assetType` to desired.
+You'll next start the recording by calling `start`, passing in the view you wish to record, an optional progress closure that will be called when asset creation progress has been made, and a completion closure that will return the asset when you're done.
 To stop the recording, call `stop()` which will trigger the asset creation to begin.
 For example:

 ```swift
 import UIKit